Oladele592/used-car-price-prediction-dsn-2025-hackathon/README.md

 ## How to run
 1. Clone the repository
-2. Open notebook in jupyter or VScodE
+2. Open notebook in jupyter or VScode
 3. Run the cells from top to botom